Commonly Asked Questions about Incubating Reptiles

 4. What kind of medium should I use?

 One of the most common forms of reptile medium that is used is vermiculite.
-This substrate retains water well and also retain air very well.
+This substrate retains water well and will retain air very well.
 Both are important for good reptile egg incubation.

 5. What temperature should I hatch my eggs at?